 Concealed Threshold Level: When designing your form, you have the option to mark certain fields as a concealed response.
 These are fields that you want to hide from reviewers in order to preserve anonymity and eliminate bias.
 Setting the Concealed Threshold Level is where you’ll determine the team members from whom these field options will be hidden.
 Team members who are at or below the level you select will not see the fields designated as concealed responses when they review submissions.
-For example, if you want certain fields hidden from level 1-3 reviewers, but visible to administrators (Level 4 and 5), you would set the Concealed Threshold Level to 3.
+For example, if you want certain fields hidden from level 1-3 reviewers, but visible to administrators (Levels 4 and 5), you would set the Concealed Threshold Level to 3.

 Default Note Visibility: This setting allows you to adjust which level of team members may view the notes on submissions.
 The system default is that notes are visible to all team members assigned to the specific submission.
-You can alternatively change the setting to make notes visible only to the person who created the note, or to and Levels 4 and 5 administrators.
+You can alternatively change the setting to make notes visible only to the person who created the note, or to Levels 4 and 5 administrators.

 Auto-Assigned Team Members: Auto-assign is an extremely handy tool that automatically assigns team members to a submission.
-This option allows you to determine who among your account's team members will in the pool of auto-assignees for this particular project.
-Select all to make all team members eligible for auto assign.
+This option allows you to determine who among your account's team members will be in the pool of auto-assignees for this particular project.
+Select all to make all team members eligible for auto-assign.
 (On the next tab, you can turn auto-assign on or off for each stage of your review process.)

 Receive an email alert for each submission?: Checking this box will trigger an email with every new submission received to all of the pool of auto-assignees.
 If there are no auto-assignees specified, the email will go to the main organization email address provided.
 Unchecking this box will turn off these emails.

-Choose an auto-response: If you customized an Response Template to send to submitters as a confirmation of receipt, select your template here.
+Choose an auto-response: If you customized a Response Template to send to submitters as a confirmation of receipt, select your template here.
 If you make no change, applicants will receive a generic message confirming their application was submitted.